twosigma/Cook/executor/README.md

 The Cook executor replaces the default command executor.
 It can either be installed on each agent, or downloaded on each agent via a `uri`.
-As the executor communicates with Mesos agent via HTTP, the agent must support the HTTP API and have it enabled.
+Because the executor communicates with Mesos agent via HTTP, the agent must support the HTTP API and have it enabled.

 ### Installation